adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 ## Design

 Our goal with the new CloudCannon website design was simple: craft a journey for prospective users that was clear, concise, and to the point.
-To do this we partnered with our friends at <a target="_blank" rel="noopener" href="https://staticmania.com">Static Mania</a> to design a site that’s clean, uses white space effectively across a range of device types, and ensures the layout is easy to navigate.&nbsp;
+To do this we partnered with our friends at <a target="_blank" rel="noopener" href="https://staticmania.com">Static Mania</a> to jointly design a site that’s clean, uses white space effectively across a range of device types, and ensures the layout is easy to navigate.&nbsp;

 ![](https://cc-dam.imgix.net/developer-hero+%281%29.png)